THE UKCA MARKING

 The UKCA (UK Conformity Assessed) marking is a new UK product marking that is used for all goods (including motorcycle clothing) placed on the market in Great Britain (England, Wales and Scotland) that fall within the scope of PPE (personal protective equipment).
 This covers goods which previously required the CE marking, testing to a vast range of criteria such as abrasion, tear, seam strength and chemical compliance.

-As of 1st January 2022 the CE marking is no longer applicable in Great Britain and the UKCA takes its place indefinitely.
+As of 1st January 2023 the CE marking is no longer applicable in Great Britain and the UKCA takes its place indefinitely, with dual certification possible.

 DIFFERENT MARKING, SAME CRITERIA